 - Large tools to give away or toss

-- Small items you want to move
+- Small items you to take

-As you create your separate piles of goods outdoors, you open up space in the garage to set the packed and boxed items that are ready for the move.
-It’s also easier to sweep and clean the space when tools are not crowding the floor.
+If your garage or workshop is a cluttered mess and there’s no room for any piles of goods, use your driveway or tarp on grass to start your piles.
+If you create your separate piles outside of your garage or workshop, you open up space in the garage to set the packed and boxed items that are ready for the move.
+It’s also easier to sweep and clean the space when tools aren’t crowding the floor.

-Clean and Inspect
+2. Clean & Inspect

-- Dust, dried mud, and dirt
+- Dust, dried mud and dirt

 - Grass clippings